kazurayam/VisualInspectionOfExcelAndPDF/README.md

 4. The publisher does not provide any push-style notification (like [RSS](https://en.wikipedia.org/wiki/RSS)) for this page.
 Those who are interested in the information of this page are asked to keep watching the page, read it and find updates somehow.

 5. The company I worked for had a serious interest in the Excel files.
-Therefore some staffs are asked to visit this page everyday.
+Some staffs were asked to visit this page everyday.
+Usually they found the files unchanged.

 6. The staffs hated this job.
 They wanted some system to automate this bullshit job.